 As Lot No. 566, the little chestnut colt was being sold on behalf of the Aluinn Stud, Roxburgh, and was a mid-September foal.
-Oscar Wilde who once famously observed that only an auctioneer admires all schools of art and the truth of the maxim was demonstrated yet again as this nondescript yearling stepped cautiously into the sales ring.
+Oscar Wilde once famously observed that only an auctioneer admires all schools of art, and the truth of the maxim was demonstrated yet again as this nondescript yearling stepped cautiously into the sales ring.
 As John Inglis began to sing the colt’s praises, it seemed that only Arthur Beuzeville was listening.
 Certainly, Beuzeville wasn’t drawn to him with any illusions of classic glory at three, for on pedigree alone he hardly appealed as a stayer.
 Peter’s Yarn, his sire, an imported English stallion by Vilmorin, although the winner of the Hurst Primrose Cup, the Newmarket Crawfurd Handicap and Newbury Beckhampton Stakes, had never won beyond seven furlongs; and Vilmorin himself was the descendant of strictly a speed line.
 Moreover, Swift Peter’s maternal line lacked any class winners as far back as his fourth dam.
 Yet his fourth dam was none other than Frances Tressady, the champion staying filly of her year, who not only won the 1923 Victoria Derby – V.R.C.
 Oaks double, but also finished a creditable fifth in the Melbourne Cup behind Bitalli.
 In comparison, Riola, Swift Peter’s dam, by the Doomben Cup winner Rio Fe, didn’t even race.
-As far as the Inglis sales catalogue was concerned, Swift Peter’s main claim to fame seemed to be the fact that his half-brother Patello had won a Tattersall’s Club Maiden Handicap in December 1963 over the Derby distance.
+As far as the Inglis sales catalogue was concerned, Frances Tressady notwithstanding, Swift Peter’s main claim to fame seemed to be the fact that his half-brother Patello had won a Tattersall’s Club Maiden Handicap in December 1963 over the Derby distance.